ducvu593/AB-Testing-Regression/README.md

 # A/B Testing and Regression
-This is the third project of the Udacity's "Data Analyst Nanodegree".
 The project incorporates analysis of Probability, A/B Testing, and Regression to decide whether an e-commerce company should launch a new page to increase conversion rates.

 ### Quick Guide